omluminaamericas/LuminaJiraPlugin/README.md

 ## Updating
 - When a new version is available, Tampermonkey will notify you.
 Click "Install" to update the script.
-- Check the `@version` in the script header to see the current version (e.g., 1.8).

 ## Contributing
 This script is maintained by the Lumina team.
-For suggestions or issues, please contact your IT administrator.
+For suggestions or issues, please contact Lumina Product Team.

 ## License
 Apache License